danielnotary/ipnd_python_quiz/README.md

 run it in the command line by typing:
 <pre><code>python fill-in-the-blanks-working.py
 </pre></code>
-You should be presented with 3 levels of difficulty: easy, medium, and jedi master.
+-You should be presented with 3 levels of difficulty: easy, medium, and jedi master.

 ------------